Problem Solving

 In addition to listening and watching, itinvolves listening with the "third ear".
 Ask yourself not only what is the person saying, but what are they trying to say and what are they feeling.
 There are two components to active listening.
 The first is building bridges of trust and understanding.
 The second is breaking barriers which might prevent the message from being fully presented or understood.
 This article describes these two important problem solving skills.

+This is a picture of my daughter making her first pot.
 My daughter does not like messes.
 But she now loves Arts and Crafts because she was willing to give it a try.
 We all have a tendency to avoid problems because things might turn out to be messy.
 But unless we are willing to risk trying, problems are likely to get worse rather than better.
 We are limited in our ability to learn by our attitude toward change.
 It is common to think that change is risky therefore change is fearful.
 We might also think that change is work therefore change should be avoided as much as possible.
 Change means acknowledging that we are not “already perfect”.
 If we admit to a need for change we may think there is something wrong with us and take it as a blow to our ego or self-esteem.
 But if you are ever going to solve problems, we need to get past our fear of change and learn to boldly go where no team has gone before.
 The following is information on change models and how we can overcome bad habits and learn to embrace change.

+One of the most common obstacles in trying to solve problems is that others will disagree with your proposed solution.
+This leads to conflict which in turn may hinder any solution to the problem.
+So conflict resolution is an important part of problem solving.
 All conflicts have complex and often hidden underlying causes.
 While we might initially assume we are dealing with a “bad” person, the truth is most people try very hard to be good and avoid conflict (because it is a basic human need to be liked and accepted).
 Since no one deliberately causes harm for another person, the real cause of most conflicts is generally NOT the obvious or immediate problem.
 An open or noticeable conflict instead is merely the last in a series of steps that lead up to it.
 The real cause of conflict typically involves hidden issues which are commonly referred to as “personality clashes” or differences in “personal values”.
 These in turn are based on a life time of experiences which lead us all to believe that we are right and the other person is wrong.